Butch Wynegar: California Angels

 With the Angels, Wynegar became a back-up for the first time in his career, working behind Bob Boone during the 1987 season.
 In May 1987 the Angels' team physician removed bone spurs from his arthritic right big toe, and operated again after the season removing calcium deposits from Wynegar's foot.

 He retired as a player early in the 1988 season at the age of 32, as he was batting .255/.338/.418, due to his arthritic big toe.

 Managing and coaching career

 In 1991 and 1992, Wynegar coached at Rollins College.
 In 1994, he became the manager of the Baltimore Orioles' South Atlantic League affiliate, the Albany Polecats.
 A year later, in 1995, Wynegar was named manager of the Charlotte Rangers of the Florida State League, where he remained through the 1997 season.
 He spent the next five seasons, through 2002, as the Texas Rangers' roving hitting instructor, and part of 1999 as the Rangers major league bullpen coach.

 From 2003 to 2006 Wynegar was the hitting coach for the Milwaukee Brewers.
 In 2007, he went back in the New York Yankees' organization, serving as hitting coach through 2014 for the AAA Scranton/Wilkes-Barre RailRiders.

-In 2015, Wynegar, moved to the Pirates organization as AAA Indianapolis Indians hitting coach.
-In 2018, he was made hitting coach of the Pirates' Class A-Advanced Bradenton Marauders.
+In 2015, Wynegar moved to the Pirates organization as AAA Indianapolis Indians hitting coach.
+In 2018, he was made hitting coach of the Pirates' Class A-Advanced affiliate Bradenton Marauders.